โš–๏ธ

 Direct Answer

 When you take exogenous testosterone, a portion of it converts to estradiol (E2) through the enzyme aromatase โ€” primarily in adipose (fat) tissue.
 This is normal physiology, not a side effect.
 Men need estradiol for bone density, cardiovascular health, libido, and cognitive function.
 The problem arises when estradiol goes too high (causing water retention, mood changes, gynecomastia, and elevated blood pressure) or too low (causing joint pain, low libido, fatigue, and bone loss).
-The target range for most TRT patients is 20-40 pg/mL estradiol, measured via the sensitive LC-MS/MS assay (not the standard immunoassay, which is less accurate in men).
-Aromatase inhibitors like anastrozole can lower estradiol when it runs high, but over-use crashes E2 and produces symptoms that are worse than the high E2 they were meant to treat.
+There is a healthy middle range โ€” your prescriber defines the target that fits you โ€” and it is measured most accurately in men via the sensitive LC-MS/MS assay rather than the standard immunoassay.
+Aromatase inhibitors such as anastrozole can lower estradiol when it runs high, but they are easy to overshoot: crashing E2 produces symptoms worse than the high E2 they were meant to treat, which is why any AI use is a carefully supervised prescriber decision.

 Why Testosterone Converts to Estrogen (And Why That Is Not Automatically Bad)